-As the University have asked that you still attend any presentation or in class test you have during the striking period, you should continue to prepare for your presentation and be prepared to give it.
-If you have an in-class assessment such as a test or presentation you should assume they are going ahead as normal, unless you’re formally notified by the head of school or your school office.
+As the University have asked that you still attend any presentation or in-class test you have during the striking period, you should continue to prepare for your presentation and be prepared to give it.
+If you have an in-class assessment such as a test or presentation you should assume they are going ahead as normal, unless you’re formally notified by your Head of School or your School office.

-Any assignments due in during the strike action will be treated as normal, please submit by the stated deadline and use the required submission process as normal.
+Any assignments due in during the strike action will be treated as normal unless you are informed otherwise.
+Please submit by the stated deadline and use the required submission process as normal.
 If you have any questions regarding an assignment please speak to your School Helpdesk Officer.

-Where necessary, the university will adjust the assessment of course work and exam papers and will profile marks for each course unit at the exam board to ensure students are not disadvantaged or penalised as a result of the strike action.
-If you have an exam at the end of term or in January and there are questions that you have not covered, the university will take that into account during marking.
+Where necessary, the University will adjust the assessment of course work and exam papers and will profile marks for each course unit at the exam board to ensure students are not disadvantaged or penalised as a result of the strike action.
+If you have an exam in third term and there are questions that you have not covered, the university will take that into account during marking.
 No student should be impacted by the strikes.